-Because of the flexibility of the curriculum, a majority of Management Science majors receive a second major or one or more minors from a wide range of other disciplines.
-Examples include a Bachelor of Science, Major in Management Science, plus a second Bachelor's degree in: Economics, Mathematics, Business, Computer Science, History, Psychology, Spanish, and French.
+Because of the flexibility of the curriculum, a majority of Management Science majors choose to receive a second major or one or more minors from a wide range of other disciplines.
+Examples include a Bachelor of Science, Major in Management

+Science, plus a second Bachelor's degree in Economics, Mathematics, Business, Computer Science, History, Psychology, Spanish, or French.